Beth-Uhlenbeck equation for the thermodynamics of fluctuations in a generalised 2+1D Gross-Neveu model: Mean Field Approximation

+At $\mu = -{\pi}/{g} = M$ the grand potential admits minima for a wide range of $m$ values between $0$ and $M$.
+This instability gets enhanced when coupled to a magnetic field \cite{Lenz:2023gsq}.

-In the case of graphene this phase transition is known as semimetal-insulator transition \cite{juricicCoulombInteractionMetalinsulator2009}.
-This transition has been widely studied by various methods e.g. Dyson-Schwinger method \cite{khveshchenkoExcitonicPairingNodal2006}, Lattice simulation \cite{drutLatticeFieldTheory2009} etc. Even though there has been much theoretical studies to understand this transition, it is yet to be observed experimentally.
-The paper \cite{liuInteractionExcitonicInsulating2009} attributed this inability to see this experiments on the screening of Coulomb interaction due to disorder, doping, thermal effect and volume effects which strongly suppresses the transition even in the very strong coupling regime.
+In the case of graphene, this phase transition is known as semimetal-insulator transition \cite{Juricic:2009px}.
+This transition has been widely studied by various methods, e.g., the Dyson-Schwinger equation approach \cite{khveshchenko:2006} or lattice simulations \cite{Drut:2009aj}.
+Even though there have been many theoretical studies to understand this transition, it has not yet been observed experimentally.
+The paper \cite{liu:2009} attributed the inability to see this effect in experiments to the screening of the Coulomb interaction caused by disorder, doping, thermal effect, and volume effects, which strongly suppresses this transition even in the strong coupling regime.

+{In the nonchiral case, the mass does not go to zero, and instead, we have a crossover.
+In figure \ref{fig:critical_line}, we show the pseudo-critical line along which the determinant

+is zero.
+The line is shown for $\kappa=0.046M^2$ (see section \ref{sec:excitons} for the justification of such a choice).
+Other values of $\kappa$ show a similar behavior. }

 Thermodynamical quantities like pressure and energy can be calculated from the grand canonical potential.
-For example, pressure per particle species $\mathcal{P} = -\Omega^{ren}/N - \mathcal{B}$. where the Bag term $\mathcal{B}$ is chosen to have zero pressure in the vacuum (zero temperature and zero chemical potential).
-The analytical expression for the pressure is given below in terms of the polylogarithm function.
+For example, the pressure per particle species is $\mathcal{P} = -\Omega^{ren}/N - \mathcal{B}$, where the bag pressure term $\mathcal{B}$ is chosen so that the pressure of the vacuum ($T=\mu=0$) vanishes.
+The analytical expression for the pressure (in the $\Lambda \to \infty$ limit) is given below in terms of the polylogarithm function,